Thesis prize 2021

 The jury is composed of:

-Koen van Aeken Ph D, associated professor, University Antwerpen
+Koen van Aeken Ph D, professor, University Antwerpen

-Agnes Schreiner LL.M, Ph D, visiting researcher, University of Amsterdam
+Agnes Schreiner LL.M, Ph D, Associate Professor and visiting researcer, University of Amsterdam

-Iris Sportel Ph D, researcher, Radboud University, Nijmegen
+Iris Sportel Ph D, Assistant Professor, Radboud University, Nijmegen

 Have you conducted an empirical study or research on a subject of law and society for your master thesis or a comparable research report?
 Or, were you the supervisor of such a thesis or report?
 Authors, as well as supervisors, are invited to nominate the thesis or research report for the VSR Award.